-We’ll begin by identifying the utilities in your yard before digging.
+We’ll get started by identifying the utilities in your yard before digging.
 Pipes will then be placed in a U-shaped format.
 Once the pipes are ready, any open channels will be backfilled, and you can add grass seed or sod.

-With the pipes and outdoor work done, the indoor part of your installation can begin.
+With the pipes and outdoor work done, the indoor portion of your installation can begin.

-Fitting your geothermal HVAC system inside isn’t very different from what you’d expect from any other kind of heating or central AC installation.
+Fitting your geothermal HVAC system inside isn’t dissimilar from what you’d expect from any other type of heating or central AC installation.
 We’ll take out the old unit, attach your new system to existing ductwork and get it heating and cooling.

 Each geothermal installation has its own schedule, so consult Strogen's Service Experts to have them figure out the anticipated time needed for your system.

 Once your new geothermal system is installed, you can operate it like any other heating or cooling system.
 You’ll also need to schedule routine tune-ups to keep it working at high performance.

 Geothermal heating and cooling is as dependable as regular heating and cooling systems, but once installed, it can provide you with improved efficiency.
 Utilize the major energy-saving and tax-saving benefits it can provide.

 Call Strogen's Service Experts today at 603-923-4570 to get a no-cost quote or learn more about your geothermal heating and cooling opportunities.